Modular Nahm sums for symmetrizable matrices of indices $({2,\ldots, 2},1)$ and $({1,\ldots, 1},2)$

 where $a(n_\gamma)\neq 0$, $q_{w_\gamma}=e^{2\pi i\tau/w_{\gamma}}$, and $w_\gamma$ is the minimal positive integer $h$ such that

 \end{defi}

 A modular function of weight $0$ for $\Gamma_1(N)$ is referred to a modular function for $\Gamma_1(N)$.

-As shown in Theorem \ref{main1a}, we find that the generalized Nahm sums $\widetilde{f}_{A,b,c,d}(q)$, where $({A,b,c,d})$ are the modular quadruples specified in Theorem \ref{main1} can be expressed as a sum of generalized eta-quotients.
+As shown in Theorem \ref{main1a}, we find that the generalized Nahm sums specified in Theorems \ref{main1}, \ref{main2} and \ref{main3} can be expressed as generalized eta-quotients or sums of generalized eta-quotients.
 Generalized eta-quotients can be viewed as the quotients of generalized Dedekind eta-functions.

 For a positive integer $\delta$ and a residue class $g\pmod {\delta}$, the generalized Dedekind eta-function $\eta_{\delta, g}(\tau)$ is defined by

 where $q=e^{2\pi i\tau}$ and

 is the second Bernoulli function and $\{t\}$ is the fractional part of $t$; see, for example, \cite{Robins-1994, Sch74}.